top of page

 School Context

-Children in receipt of free school meals currently make up 29% of the pupils on roll.
-The highest number of these are in years 4, 5 and 6 (21, 21 and 23 pupils).
+• Children in receipt of free school meals currently make up 29% of the pupils on roll.

-The school usually offers a wide range of extra-curricular activities, including a wide range of clubs before and after school and at lunchtimes and involvement in a range of competitions.
+• The school offers a wide range of extra-curricular activities, including a wide range of clubs before and after school and at lunchtimes and involvement in a range of competitions.

 Specific barriers to learning experienced by our pupils